justtakingsomenotes/mynotes/linuxbible.md

 `source $HOME/.bashrc`
 Why does `source` look familiar to me?
 Because I created and activated a
 virtual environment in all the Python tutorials I did and never understood
-what I'm actually doing: `. venv/bin/activate`
+what I'm actually doing: `. venv/bin/activate` aka `source venv/bin/activate`

 `$HOME` is a replacement for `~` which are both shortcuts to your home folder